Housing and the Federal Reserve

 Even though Ohio never experienced the sharp appreciation in housing prices that other parts of the country did earlier in this decade, the pain of the crisis has been just as real here, if not more so.
 In some parts of Ohio, housing sales began to weaken as early as 2004.
 Simply put, Ohio’s problems are more entrenched because they are tied to structural and not just cyclical weaknesses in the state’s economy.

-Well-intended efforts often do not work well in practice for any number of reasons.
+Well-intended efforts often don’t work well in practice for any number of reasons.
 We discovered a variety of factors that inhibited the loan modification process, some of which are currently being addressed by lenders, servicers, counseling agencies, and program administrators.
 Other factors are not so easily addressed, such as the fact that many of the mortgage loans that borrowers received were poorly underwritten in the first place.
 And there are new impediments.
 We are now finding that the reason most borrowers give for needing assistance is a loss in income due to the recession.
 In other words, the weak economy itself is generating more distressed borrowers, adding to the existing problems within the housing and mortgage industries.
 We know that loan modifications alone will not be enough to address the crisis.

 If a homeowner cannot avoid foreclosure and has to leave his or her home, what happens to the property if it happens to be in a place where there is either no ready buyer or simply too few people left to occupy yet one more empty house among many others?
 The Neighborhood Stabilization Program, or NSP, was put in place to help municipalities acquire such properties for possible rehabilitation and resale, or in some cases, demolition and land banking.
 The Federal Reserve Bank of Cleveland and the Federal Reserve Bank of Richmond are partnering with the National Vacant Properties Campaign to conduct case studies of different kinds of communities that receive NSP funds to find out where the NSP is working, and where improvements might need to be made.
 We are sharing our findings here, in our region, and also with the Department of Housing and Urban Development.